 It is also important that you develop the layout of the house in keeping with the type of buyer or tenant you are looking for.
 Don’t cram the house with bedrooms if your market is for a young family who prefer extra space or an extra bathroom.
 Think about layout and the flow of rooms.
 Likewise, for buy-to-let students, you won’t need enormous dining or living spaces or en-suite bathrooms, and you should probably go for four bedrooms and not three.

 Naivety with builders

 Unfortunately unscrupulous builders or other tradesmen do exist, so if you are dependent on them, get various quotes and make sure they provide references.
 If possible get them to sign a fixed price contract properly drawn up by a solicitor, and try to negotiate penalty clauses for the work being late, as this could have serious financial implications for you.

 It is so tempting to push the boat out that little bit more, but you should only borrow what you can afford in the first instance.
 If you get the first project right then others will follow and they should gradually get easier to manage, so it will benefit you in the long run to be more cautious at the beginning.
 Seek professional advice and shop around for the best finance deals that are right for you, and be realistic over the cost and time of projects.

 Of course you want to make money, but you need to be practical and realistic about the returns on your costs via selling or renting the property.
-You may have spent more on the refurbishment than you planned, or the property might not have gained in value as you had calculated, but don’t make the matter worse by ramping the price up and making other people pay for your misjudgements.
+You may have spent more on the refurbishment than you planned, or the property might not have gained in value as you had calculated, but don’t make the matter worse by ramping the purchase price or the rent up and making other people pay for your misjudgements.
 You might make less profit but you still need to sell or rent the property in order to create funds to move onto the next project, when hopefully you have learnt from all these valuable lessons.